Presents an introduction to small scale laboratory techniques and the properties of matter, chemical reactions, solubility, gas laws, and acid-base.

 Grade disputes - I encourage all of my students to regularly attend office hours.
 The proper place to ask about grading is during office hours.
 If you feel that your answer is correct and that I have made a mistake in my grading, please take it up with me in office hours.
 I am more than happy to go over the grading of any work, however before class, during class and immediately after class are too chaotic for me to give you the attention you deserve for a grading issue.

 Unauthorized Experiments - Unauthorized experiments are expressly forbidden.
-Unauthorized experiments can lead to extremely dangerous situations and endanger yourself and your fellow classmates.
-Anyone caught performing unauthorized experiments will be removed from the class for that day, receive a zero for the entire assignment (write-up, technique, lab notebook), and will have a disruptive student report filed with the Dean of Student Services.
-A second offense will result in being dropped from the course and receiving a failing grade.
+Unauthorized experiments can lead to dangerous situations and endanger yourself and your fellow classmates.
+Anyone caught performing unauthorized experiments will be removed from the class for that day, and receive a zero for the entire assignment (post-lab questions, technique, lab notebook).
+A second offense will result in a disruptive student report filed with the Dean of Student Services.
+A third offense will result in being dropped from the course and receiving a failing grade.

 Accidents/Injuries - From time to time accidents and occasional injuries happen in the lab.
-While accidents and injuries do not affect your grade in anyway, unless they result from disruptive behavior or unauthorized experiments, how you deal with the accidents and injuries is important.
+While accidents and injuries do not affect your grade in anyway, unless they result from disruptive behavior, unauthorized experiments, or deliberate misuse/mistreatment of chemicals and equipment, how you deal with the accidents and injuries is important.
 If the accident results in a small spill that is easily contained and cleaned up, do so immediately.
-If the accident results in a spill that you do not know how to deal with, calmly call for your laboratory instructors attention and they will assist you.
-If they am not in the lab call for the attention of one of the stockroom technicians.
+If the accident results in a spill that you do not know how to deal with, calmly call for my attention and I will assist you.
+If I am not in the lab call for the attention of one of the stockroom technicians.
 If the accident results in you being exposed to the chemicals such as on your hands, arms, legs, face, clothing ... you should follow the safety procedures outlined at the beginning of the experiment immediately.
-Ask a classmate to get your instructors attention or call out for help.
-Failure to notify your instructor of any chemical exposure or injury occurring in the classroom can put your health in serious risk.
-You must notify your instructor of all accidents and injuries.
-In the event of chemical exposure or injury, you must clear it with laboratory instructor prior to leaving the classroom.
+Ask a classmate to get my attention or call out for help.
+Failure to notify me of any chemical exposure or injury occurring in the classroom can put your health in serious risk.
+You must notify me of all accidents and injuries.
+In the event of chemical exposure or injury, you must clear it with me prior to leaving the classroom.

 There are a number of tutoring resources available for this course on campus.
 The campus tutorial center is located on the second floor of the library.
 They have a number of very talented tutors which are available for free during the regular year and summer sessions.
 The MESA center, located on the back side of the 800 building (not the ocean side), often has a number of people who have taken higher levels of chemistry and can be of assistance in demonstrating how to solve problems.
 The MESA center is a nice place to go if you are looking for a place to work.
 There is also the Math Learning Center located on the second floor of the library.
 The Math Learning Center tutors can also help you with the basic algebraic manipulations needed for solving many of our chemistry problems.